-High-throughput DNA sequencing technologies and advanced computational techniques of the past two decades have allowed significant advancements in knowledge about human-associated microorganisms.
-Different areas on the human body—the digestive tract (‘gut’), the skin, the vaginal tract, the oral cavity, and others—are home to different communities of microorganisms, called microbiomes.
-The word microbiome generally refers to the genetic content of all the microorganisms in a defined environment (e.g. the human colon), but some use it to refer to the entire habitat, including the microorganisms, their genomes, and the surrounding environmental conditions.
-While microbiome and microbiota are sometimes used interchangeably, the microbiota properly refers to the microorganisms themselves: bacteria, archaea, lower and higher eukaryotes, and viruses in a defined environment.
-It is now clear that human microbiomes play important roles in health and disease.
+High-throughput DNA sequencing technologies and advanced computational techniques of the past few decades have allowed significant advancements in knowledge about human-associated microorganisms.
+Different areas of the human body—digestive tract (‘gut’), skin, vaginal tract, oral cavity, and others—are home to different communities of microorganisms, called microbiotas.
+The word microbiome generally refers to the microorganisms in a defined environment (e.g. the human colon) along with the environment itself.
+While microbiome and microbiota are sometimes used interchangeably, microbiota properly refers to the microorganisms themselves: bacteria, archaea, lower and higher eukaryotes, and viruses in a defined environment.
+All of these microorganisms comprise the microbiota, even though many “microbiome” studies only focus on the bacterial components.

-The gut microbiome
+The gut microbiota

-Diet and medications are two important factors that account for gut microbiota variability in large cohort studies.
+Diet and medications are important factors that account for gut microbiota variability in large cohort studies.
 Antibiotics are a particularly powerful way to alter the gut microbiota: when someone is on antibiotics, the microbial community is altered drastically throughout the course of the medication but microbes gradually return to their baseline levels (or close to baseline levels) after the treatment ends.